Breastfeeding Support 24/7: 855-550-6667

 3 to 4 Months

 Your baby's immunities are lowest between 2 to 6 months of age.
 By breastfeeding, you are providing him the best protection during this vulnerable time.
-If you get a cold, it is especially important to keep giving your baby breastmilk.
+If you get a cold, it is essential to keep giving your baby breastmilk.
 Antibodies and anti-viruses that your body makes to protect yourself will get passed through your milk to help protect him too.

 When you nurse for 6 months, your baby will have fewer ear infections and will be much less likely to have problems with diarrhea and respiratory infections.
 It even helps the immunizations he gets at the doctor's office work better.